 “Is that working?”

-“Is that what I really do want to achieve?”
+“Is that what I/we really do want to achieve?”

-“Who might help me think that one through?”
+“Who might help me/us think that one through?”

-Learning how to get results happens through active problem-solving, where young people take on practical challenges which lead to tangible, real-world outcomes.
-The impact of such learning can be heightened through mentoring and is also increased where young people have opportunities to work in contexts which are new to them.
-It is helped even more when they have a chance to collaborate with and learn from adults other than teachers – especially when those adults come with specialist expertise.
-It is enhanced when young people work to achieve results in teams and have the chance to take on leadership roles.
-These approaches to learning are also used in the continuing professional development of teachers, for instance in the work of the Centre for Real World Learning at Winchester, through eedNET and its concept of Expansive Education.
+Young people’s personal capability can be developed through active problem-solving, where they take on practical challenges which lead to tangible, real-world outcomes.
+The impact of such learning is enriched through discussion and reflection and by providing opportunities for young people to work in contexts which are new to them.
+It is helped even more when they have a chance to collaborate with, and learn from, adults other than teachers – especially when those adults come with a breadth of experience and/or specialist expertise.
+It is enhanced when young people work to achieve results in teams and have the chance to learn while making choices in active participation with their peers.
+Comino’s current grantees support schools which are working to provide such rich learning experiences, for instance:

 What do I want?